PrivTuner with Homomorphic Encryption and LoRA: A P3EFT Scheme for Privacy-Preserving Parameter-Efficient Fine-Tuning of AI Foundation Models: Consumption and Privacy Protection Modelling

 However, owing to the intricacy of the computational model used by the LWE-estimator, directly quantifying the impact of an FHE setting on privacy protection is challenging.
 Recall that $q_n$ for each device $n$ has been fixed for ease of analysis, we define a function $y_5(\cdot)$ to describe the relationship between $\lambda_n$ and privacy protection $\mathcal{S}_n$:

-where $y_5(\lambda_n)$ is discussed in Sec.~\ref{subsec:expression}.
-In our study, we also consider that different devices could have different privacy concerns.
+where $y_6(\lambda_n)$ is discussed in Sec.~\ref{subsec:expression}.
+We also consider that different devices could have different privacy concerns.
 With $\sigma_n$ serving as a weight parameter denoting the concern for the privacy protection of device $n$, the overall privacy level is quantified as the sum of the individual ones of each device: